Museum of Modern Art, Rio de Janeiro: Architecture

 Flamengo Park was an urban planning project on the coast of Rio under the direction of Roberto Burle Marx (1909-1994) in the 1950s and 1960s.
-The Modernist concrete museum building, designed by Affonso Eduardo Reidy (1909-1964), was completed in 1955.
+The Modernist concrete museum building, designed by Affonso Eduardo Reidy (1909-1964) with his partner Carmen Portinho serving as chief engineer, was completed in 1955.
 The museum's landmark Modernist gardens were designed by Burle Marx.

 The main building has a dramatic cadence of external pillar elements, connected by longitudinal beams, providing a galley level free of internal columns or structural walls.
 The park was created on landfill in the bay, so the pillars footings reach 20 m down.

 A large outdoor terrace is framed by the entrance façades of the main building and theater wing.
 The northern façade has aluminum shutters to control the amount of (low) natural light entering the gallery space during the winter solstice period.
 The windows of the gallery are oriented to the north and south.

 An inner courtyard was also designed by Burle Marx.
 A broad spiral ramp element reaches an upper level, with a roof terrace, restaurant, bar, and lounge overlooking Guanabara Bay, Sugarloaf, and Rio's other granitic mountain formations.